JJWesterkamp/lambda-dom/README.md

 - ### `writeDataset` [full docs](https://jjwesterkamp.github.io/lambda-dom/modules.html#writedataset) | [source](https://github.com/JJWesterkamp/lambda-dom/blob/master/src/writeDataset.ts)

   Write dataset values.
 Takes a key, and returns a new function that takes the value, which in turn returns the last function that takes the element to write the key-value pair to.

-## Contributing

-I mainly wrote this package for my own convenience.
-However, if you have suggestions how to improve it, or want to contribute by adding new useful functions you're absolutely welcome to do so.
-File an issue, or even better, submit a PR.
-If you like this package and think it is useful please leave a star on Github :)

-## License

-The MIT License (MIT).
-See [license file] for more information.

 [license file]: https://github.com/JJWesterkamp/lambda-dom/blob/master/LICENSE
 [declaration file]: https://github.com/JJWesterkamp/lambda-dom/blob/master/lambda-dom.d.ts